Mount Isa Mines: The lean years (1924–1945)

 The early years were characterized by the struggle to develop the lead–zinc ore bodies, including the need to finance drilling, metallurgical test work and shaft sinking, and there was significant doubt that Miles' discovery would ever amount to much.
 However, by the end of 1928, the drilling had allowed an estimate of reserves of 21.2 million tons, which were at the time the largest in Australian history, and rose to an estimate of 32 million tons in 1930.

 The Mount Isa Mines surface works as seen from the east bank of the Leichhardt River in 1932.

 Crucial to the success of any mining venture was a rail line connecting the area to the coast.
 However, the Queensland Government was reluctant to invest in a railway to what might be a mine of limited life.
 After the mining company guaranteed to cover any losses, construction of the railway from Cloncurry to Mount Isa began in 1926, and the line opened on 27 May 1929, giving Mount Isa an essential link to Queensland's eastern seaboard.

 The cost of developing the Mount Isa ore body was so high that the owners had to turn to ASARCO to obtain sufficient finance to bring the operation into production.
 The project was running behind schedule and over budget, which ultimately resulted in ASARCO sending its own man, Julius Kruttschnitt II, to take charge.
 Kruttschnitt arrived in 1930 to find that bills were going unpaid because there was no money to pay them, the shafts were flooding, and the construction of the surface plants was months behind schedule.

 When mining commenced in 1931, the mine was mechanized to an extent not previously seen in Australia, with mechanized drilling and mechanical shovels rather than "hammer and tap" hand drilling and hand shovels.
 The initial mine production was 660,000 tonnes per year ("t/y") of ore and stayed at about this level until 1953.

 The sinter machines in the Mount Isa lead smelter, 1932.

 Even after the first ore had been mined and processed, the Mount Isa operations struggled.
 The smelter proved inadequate and required a third blast furnace and additional sintering machines.
 The recovery of valuable minerals in the concentrator was less than expected, and the metal prices were depressed by the Great Depression of the 1930s.
 The poor recoveries were found to be caused by the unusually (for the time) fine nature of the mineral grains in the Mount Isa ore.
-While the metal prices eventually recovered as the Depression passed, the fine mineral grains were to plague the Mount Isa lead–zinc operations for the rest of their days.
+While the metal prices eventually recovered as the Depression passed, the fine mineral grains would never be resolved by the Mount Isa lead–zinc operations.